First, a little about this great Texas wonder…

 Onto our day hike…

-Then we found this gem of a hike!
+We then found this gem of a hike!
 Actually, it wasn’t a trail at all.
 We stopped at a pull-out and were admiring the bright red sandy rock formations and decided this was where our challenge should be; up those beautiful red rocks up to a cave.
 This is what walking sticks are for.

 The day was starting to grow shorter, so we relocate again but this time, just for short little jaunts.
 This one overlook gave us a view of Lighthouse Rock.
 It was there that we got to see some more colorful and pretty vegetation.